Wildlife interactions

 The general measure on environmental protection recognises MARPOL requirements and prohibits vessels from discarding plastics or fuel oil and from using plastic packaging bands which, if lost from a vessel, can entangle seabirds and seals.
 Recognising the specific protection that applies under the Protocol on Environmental Protection to the Antarctic Treaty to the areas south of 60° South, in this area it prohibits discarding any garbage, food waste unless mashed into very small pieces, poultry and offal from processed fish.
 This means that vessels fishing south of 60° South must usually retain all these materials until they leave the area.

-All vessels fishing in CCAMLR fisheries are required to carry an observer for all of their fishing operations.
+All vessels fishing in CCAMLR fisheries must carry a scientific observer for all of their fishing operations.

 Observers record information on the gear configuration (including measures to reduce incidental mortality of seabirds and marine mammals), fishing operations (including catch composition), biological measurements of target and by-catch species, details of fish tagging and tag-recaptures, vessel sightings and data on indicators of vulnerable marine ecosystems.

 Importantly, ARK Members have voluntarily agreed to restrict fishing in Voluntary Restricted Zones (VRZ) to safeguard penguin colonies during their crucial breeding season when their foraging trips are short.
-VRZs also safeguard whales during summer on their return to Antarctica after fasting 48.1as well as protecting a krill spawning hotspot in Subarea 48.1.
+VRZs also safeguard whales during summer on their return to Antarctica after fasting, as well as protecting krill spawning hotspots in Subarea 48.1.